 Bowden Postcard Collection Online: The Bowden Postcard Collection Online presents a fascinating visual display across 20th century America.
 Currently the project is focused on making available the approximately 28,000 postcards from Ohio.
 Developed from our postcard collection of over half a million cards, begun by donations by Clyde N. Bowden and Charles Shields.

-Civil War Diaries: As part of the 150th anniversary of the beginning of the American Civil War, in 2011 the Miami University Libraries began creating a digital collection of important Civil War aterials housed in The Walter Havighurst Special Collections.
+Civil War Diaries: As part of the 150th anniversary of the beginning of the American Civil War, in 2011 the Miami University Libraries began creating a digital collection of important Civil War materials housed in The Walter Havighurst Special Collections.
 The first pieces to be digitized and accessible online are several Civil War diaries in the collection; three kept by Miami students and three by local Ohio community members who took up arms to fight for the Union.
 The diarists, all of whom served as members of the Ohio Volunteer Infantry, record their impressions and experiences on a variety of topics, including their interrupted college studies, the daily life of a soldier, military engagements and news from the home front.